Dafluxtech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1 script that prints hello user, where user is the current Linux user.

 2 Add /action to the PATH. /action should be the last directory.

+3 a script that counts the number of directories in the PATH.